Home page – News and Diary

 Can one of you twolegs make your minds up!

 Of course AGM time is also SVA donation time and, despite huge inflationary pressures, the ctte’s suggested donation amount remains only £3 per person.
-A remittance sheet can be found here with all the details – SVA M’ship App, 24
+Many thanks to all who have already contributed, but if by any chance you forgot, a remittance sheet can be found here with all the details – SVA M’ship App, 24

 Thank you in advance for continuing to support our village.

-Moon shine on the Globe, and all the hard work inside!
+Moon shine on the Globe, and all the SVA hard work inside!

-Next up after that will be Easter Monday, April 1st (no it’’s not a joke!), activities for the children on and around Church Hill, and on Sunday 28th April, the world famous (well The Globe famous at least) Shotesham Duck Race is back!
-Finally, we have a date of Saturday 6th July for our Shotesham Midsummer Gala which, as well as all the normal entertainments, will be based on the activities of the village, and hopefully it will be followed by some evening entertainment.
+Finally for the moment, we have a date of Saturday 6th July for our Shotesham Midsummer Gala which, as well as all the normal entertainments, will be based on the activities of the village, and hopefully it will be followed by some evening entertainment.

 More info on all three of these events will follow soon, but in the meantime, the fete at least is dependant on the support of villagers to go ahead, and we’ll be in touch with those of you who mentioned you’d like to help with the planning or at the Fete, but assistance with the other events would also be greatly appreciated.
 Any enquiries regarding assistance can be sent to Ken on resotan@aol.com.

 Christmas Eve Carols round the Tree, whilst this event was again a great success, once again All Saints Church was full & indeed overflowing, and some people didn’t get in.
-The SVA along with the PCC will review the event to decide on how best to take it forward safely and to the benefit of everyone who wishes to attend.
-Watch this space (photos to come soon)
+After due consideration the SVA, along with the PCC, has decided that we’ll run the event the same as we did during lockdown.
+The church will be open for refreshments and to enjoy the efforts of the young community members in decorating, but Carol singing will all be outside here we can fit everyone in.
+The sound system is under review to ensure everyone will hear.

 Our Old Year’s Day Fun Run went ahead on Sunday 31st Dec, with 23 runners, results as follows:-